Robert Monroe: The Monroe Institute

-In 1978, the U.S. military evaluated TMI and arranged to send officers there for OBE training.
+In 1978, the U.S. military evaluated TMI and arranged to send officers there for OBE/OOBE training.
 In 1983, it sent additional officers.

-Research

-Controlled studies of the Institute's technology suggest that it is effective as an analgesic supplement and can reduce hospital discharge times.
 The Institute has an affiliated professional membership, and also publishes scientific papers on a subset of its own studies of altered states of consciousness.
-In its in-house laboratory, these states or focus levels are typically induced by delivering Hemi-Sync signals to subjects performing relaxation procedures inside a shielded, sense-depriving isolation tank.
-Progression through states is detected and monitored by measurement of peripheral skin temperature, galvanic skin response and DC skin potential voltage.

 Coverage

 In 1994, a front-page article in The Wall Street Journal reported confirmation from the former director of the Intelligence and Security Command of the U.S. Army sending personnel to the institute.
 It also stated the opinion of the head of the Zen Buddhist temple in Vancouver British Columbia that "Gateway students can reach meditation states in a week that took [me] 30 years of sitting".

 A reporter for The Hook, weekly newspaper for Charlottesville, Virginia, who visited The Monroe Institute said, "...with a few exceptions, the only 'normal' people with whom I could fully identify were the trainers, who seemed remarkably well-grounded for people whose day-to-day experiences include astral projection and disembodied spirits".

 The reporter also concluded that "there is something significant being developed at the Institute.
 Whether it's just a brilliant guided meditation complete with trance-inducing stereoscopic sound, or a doorway to a world of spirit entities, I cannot say".